destinyae/citrea/README.md

 > \
 > Citrea uses **BTC** as its native token. **There's no Citrea token**.
 Please beware of scams! \
 > \
-> Please also note that **BTC** and **cBTC** of Citrea Testnet does not carry any real value.
+> Please also note that **BTC** and **cBTC** of Citrea Testnet do not carry any real value.

 ## What is Citrea?

 Citrea is the first rollup that enhances the capabilities of Bitcoin blockspace with zero-knowledge technology, **making it possible to build everything on Bitcoin**.

-Every transaction occuring on Citrea, is fully secured by zero-knowledge proofs and optimistically verified by Bitcoin via BitVM.
+Every transaction occurring on Citrea is fully secured by zero-knowledge proofs and optimistically verified by Bitcoin via BitVM.
 The execution environment of Citrea is trustless with respect to Bitcoin and is accessible to all participants of the Bitcoin Network.

-Citrea's vision is to build scalable infrastructure that advances Bitcoin into its next phase, foundation for world's finance.
+Citrea's vision is to build a scalable infrastructure that advances Bitcoin into its next phase, the foundation for world's finance.
 Citrea represents **Bitcoin Security at Scale** with its execution shard that keeps the settlement and data availability on-chain, on-Bitcoin.

 ## FAQ